pd-fkie/exim-fuzzer/blog-post.md

       packets over a shared memory channel
 - we compared our tool to AFLNet, arguably the most popular network fuzzer at the time of writing this
 - found that our setup gave us 42x performance boost and enabled us to get a lot more coverage (?)
-- we were able to uncover one new vulnerability in already heavily fuzzed software
+- we were able to uncover one new vulnerabilities in already heavily fuzzed software
 - if you'd like to check the source code out yourself, you can find it [here]() on Github

 ## Writing a custom fuzzer